 Data Privacy Policy

-How useful is this policy?
+What is the purpose of this policy?

-In particular, the privacy policy aims to inform you about how and why we process your data in connection with the services we provide.
+Specifically, the privacy policy aims to inform you about how and why we process your data in connection with the services we provide.

-Who is this policy for?
+Who does this policy apply to?

 Why do we process your data?